Feyerabend/vm/basal0/TINY.md

 of programs and data, or at a cassette tape.

 But programs were hard to get when you finally had the machine.
+These machines were so small there really was no market for "applications".
+You could make programs yourself, but then you need access to some programming language, if you didn't have a lot of time to write assembly code by hand which often was the case.
-As hobbyists a need for sharing, buying and selling (inexpensive) software arised, so computer clubs[^homebrew] were one of the forums.
+As hobbyists, a need for sharing, buying and selling (inexpensive) software arised, so computer clubs[^homebrew] were one of the forums, where it could happend.
 In a generous atmosphere giving and taking could be done without (much or any) money in between, not always, but sometimes.
 Magazines and books had listings of code that could be entered manually through a keyboard (or switches) to run on the computer.
-But also as software has the characteristic of being copied without losing quality (as in the case of music and cassette tapes e.g.), software could be distributed without the consent of the author or authors.
+But also as software has the characteristic of being copied without losing quality (as in the case of music and cassette tapes e.g.), software could easily be distributed without the consent of the author or authors.
 This could understandably be understood as some kind of piracy or robbery from the author.
 In this case the intention from the author (programmer) was that software was only to be sold, not given away.
 But due to different reasons copies of originally sold software were distributed among enthusiasts.
 There reason could be that it was too expensive to buy, if you could not afford it.
-It could be that you only wanted to explore software you didn’t really need for a long time, or had no further use for.
+It could be that you only wanted to explore software you didn’t really needed for a long time, or had no further use for.
 It could also be because you didn’t want to pay, when you could get it for free (or “free” as some would claim).

 [^homebrew]: One famous club was the Homebrew Computer Club, which had members such as